 The new Fantasyland places a larger focus on the Disney Princesses and their stories.
-The addition of a Beauty and the Beast themed area includes the Be Our Guest restaurant inside the Beast’s Castle and Enchanted Tales with Belle inside her cottage, where guests can meet Belle and pose for photos with props.
-The cottage is completed with advanced audio animatronic characters like Lumiere, entertaining guests waiting for their face time with Belle.
+A Beauty and the Beast area includes Beast’s Castle, Be Our Guest restaurant and Enchanted Tales with Belle.
+Guests can also meet Belle and pose for photos with props inside her cottage.
+The cottage is complete with advanced audio-animatronic characters like Lumiere, entertaining guests waiting for their face time with Belle.
 Other new shops include the Bonjour Gift Shop and Gaston’s Tavern snack shop.

 Ariel’s Grotto underwent a huge transformation as well.
-Many years ago the Grotto was a water play area near Pinocchio Village Haus, but the splash area was closed and replaced with The Voyage of the Little Mermaid.
-The ride is a slow moving dark ride that takes riders through Ariel’s Grotto before giving them the opportunity to meet and pose for photos with Ariel inside a shell.
+Many years ago the Grotto was a water play area near Pinocchio Village Haus.
+The splash area eventually closed and became The Voyage of the Little Mermaid.
+The slow moving dark ride takes riders through Ariel’s Grotto.
+When the journey ends, you get the opportunity to meet and pose for photos with Ariel inside a shell.
 Other meet and greet opportunities with the Princesses are in Princess Fairytale Hall, formerly Snow White’s Scary Adventures.
 Here guests can find Rapunzel, Sleeping Beauty, Cinderella, and Tiana.

 Snow White’s presence was not completely removed from Fantasyland, just relocated.
-The former location of the 20,000 Leagues Under the Sea ride is now the home of the Seven Dwarfs Mine Train.
-In addition to being one of the only roller coasters at Magic Kingdom, this ride was also the first time to feature an interactive queue.
-While waiting at various spots in the ride’s line guests can entertain themselves with activities like gem sorting, spinning barrels, and musical spigots for gem washing.
+The Seven Dwarfs Mine Train took over the area formerly home to 20,000 Leagues Under the Sea.
+It’s one of the park’s only roller coasters, and this ride was also the first to feature an interactive queue.
+Guests can entertain themselves in line with gem sorting, spinning barrels, and musical spigots for gem washing, and more.